Episode #33: Anithra & Jayden, Calgary PA-S1

 Episode Summary

 Anithra and Jayden are first-year students in the Master of Physician Assistant Studies (MPAS) program at the University of Calgary.
-In this episode, They walk through what it actually looks like to be a first-year PA student at UCalgary, from the structure of the two-year program to the texture of a typical week.
-They break down each of the four core course components, including PA Fundamentals, Foundations of Practice, Simulation Lab, and Small Group Learning, and explain how the spiral curriculum is designed to reinforce and deepen clinical reasoning over time.
+In this episode, they walk through what it actually looks like to be a first-year PA student at UCalgary, from the structure of the two-year program to the texture of a typical week.
+They also break down each of the four core course components, including PA Fundamentals, Foundations of Practice, Simulation Lab, and Small Group Learning, and explain how the spiral curriculum is designed to reinforce and deepen clinical reasoning over time.
 They also cover the full Calgary MPAS admissions process, including GPA requirements, CASPer, the personal statement, parallel admissions pathways, and the MMI interview format.

 WHAT YOU’LL LEARN